RackunSec/Penetration-Testing-Grimoire/README.md

-# OSCP-tools
+# The Penetration Testing Grimoire
-Custom Tools, Cheat Sheets, and Notes from my OSCP PWK experience.
-A lot of the OSCP training is left up to the user.
-The video and PDF materials are just enough to whet the pentester's appetite to want to learn more.
-During my studies and labs, I decided to start making notes of these since I won't be using them on a daily basis.
+Custom Tools, Cheat Sheets, and Notes from my penetration testing experience.
+During my studies in labs, I decided to start making notes of these since I won't be using (all of) them on a daily basis.

 ## Recon Tools
-These are custom scripts or tools that I whipped up during the lab training.
+These are custom scripts or tools that I whipped up during the lab experience.
 * [*Robots.txt.test.sh*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Tools/robots.txt.test.sh) - This tool will grab the robots.txt file and run through each entry to display the HTTP status of the file.
   * Run with `chmod +x robots.txt.test.sh && ./robots.txt.test.sh`
 * [*ntlm-bf.sh*](https://github.com/weaknetlabs/OSCP-tools/blob/master/Tools/ntlm-bf.sh) - This tool will loop through a text file and try every password with the username of "admin"